VahidR/CloudRecruit/README.md

 a Cloud based Recruiting App on top of Salesforce platform

 ####Cloning
-clone the repository by using
+clone the repository by using:

      $ git clone git@github.com:vahidR/CloudRecruit.git

 ####Installation